John M. Noel

 John M. Noel (born February 26, 1948) is an American entrepreneur and philanthropist best known for founding Travel Guard International, the world's largest travel insurer and a division of the American International Group subsidiary, Chartis.

-Noel was the President of Berkshire Hathaway Travel Protection until he stepped down in 2015, and former Chairman and CEO of the Noel Group, a family of worldwide companies and investments located in Stevens Point, Wisconsin, that operate under the credo, “Our direction is led by our values.”
-John Noel and his wife, Patty, support numerous charitable efforts domestically and internationally.
+Noel was the president of Berkshire Hathaway Travel Protection until he stepped down in 2015, and former chairman and CEO of the Noel Group, a family of worldwide companies and investments located in Stevens Point, Wisconsin.